 The City Clerk serves as the City’s elections official and is responsible for conducting municipal elections in accordance with California Elections Code and other applicable law.
 For more information regarding municipal elections, please contact the City Clerk’s Office at (949) 639-0500 or via our online contact form.

-Individuals are listed in alphabetical order
+Candidates are listed in ballot order with ballot designations

-- Noel Hatch
+- Noel Hatch, Mayor/Retired Attorney

-- Shari L. Horne
+- Shari L. Horne, Mayor Pro Tem

 The November 3, 2020 election will also include one advisory measure (advisory vote) seeking to obtain voter opinions on the following question: “Should the City of Laguna Woods allow the establishment and operation of marijuana dispensaries offering the retail sale of medical and non-medical marijuana in commercial zoning districts within the City of Laguna Woods city limits?”.
 The results of the advisory vote will not be controlling on the City Council.